-Derek M. Scissors is a resident scholar at the American Enterprise Institute (AEI), where he studies Asian economic issues and trends.
-In particular, he focuses on the Chinese and Indian economies and US economic relations with China and India.
-Scissors is also an adjunct professor at George Washington University, where he teaches a course on the Chinese economy.
+Derek M. Scissors is a resident scholar at the American Enterprise Institute (AEI), where he focuses on the Chinese and Indian economies and US economic relations with China and India.
+He also studies US economic relations with other Asian countries.
+He is author of the China Global Investment Tracker and a series of papers starting in late 2008 which chronicled the end of pro-market Chinese reform and predicted economic stagnation as a result.
+He is also currently an adjunct professor at George Washington University.

-Before joining AEI, Scissors was a senior research fellow in the Asian Studies Center at the Heritage Foundation.
-He has also worked in London for Intelligence Research Ltd., taught economics at Lingnan University in Hong Kong, and served as an action officer in international economics and energy for the US Department of Defense.
+Before joining AEI, Dr. Scissors was a senior research fellow in the Asian Studies Center at the Heritage Foundation.
+He has worked for London-based Intelligence Research Ltd., taught economics at Lingnan University in Hong Kong, and served as an action officer in international economics and energy for the US Department of Defense.

-Scissors has a bachelor’s degree in economics from the University of Michigan, a master’s degree in economics from the University of Chicago, and a doctorate in international political economy from Stanford University.
+Dr. Scissors has a bachelor’s degree from the University of Michigan, a master’s degree from the University of Chicago, and a doctorate from Stanford University.

-Adjunct Professor in Chinese Economy, Department of Economics, Columbian College of Arts & Sciences, George Washington University, 2000–present
+Adjunct Professor, Department of Economics, George Washington University, 2001–present

-Senior Research Fellow in Economics, Asian Studies Center, Heritage Foundation, 2008–13
+Senior Research Fellow, Asian Studies Center, Heritage Foundation, 2008–13

 Lecturer, Department of Economics, Lingnan University, Hong Kong, 1994–97

-Action Officer in International Economics and Energy, International Security Affairs, Office of the Secretary of Defense, US Department of Defense, 1989–90
+Action officer in International Economics and Energy, Office of the Secretary of Defense, US Department of Defense, 1989–90.

 Learn more about the American Enterprise Institute and Heritage Foundation’s China Global Investment Tracker